 Difficulty: Moderate

-As part of the route is along the Offa’s Dyke Path, it’s possible to extend the hike by staying on the Offa’s Dyke Path if you want a longer ramble.
+As part of the route follows along the Offa’s Dyke Path, it’s possible to extend the hike by staying on the Offa’s Dyke Path.

 The route